A Roadmap for Building a More Effective, Resilient, and Customer-Centered SNAP Program

 SNAP is the largest federal program dedicated to advancing food and nutrition security, which are both critical social determinants of health and well-being.
 Through the economic nutrition supports that SNAP provides, to its programs including SNAP Employment and Training (SNAP E&T), SNAP Nutrition Education (SNAP-Ed), and SNAP Outreach, SNAP is working to support families on their path to better their health outcomes for the long term.

-Over the 2023 calendar year, APHSA will release a series of policy briefs as part of The Path Forward: State and Local Policy Priorities for the 2023 Farm Bill , sharing recommendations that have been guided by our members and have received consensus across the country.
+APHSA will continue to release policy briefs as part of The Path Forward: State and Local Policy Priorities for the Farm Bill, sharing recommendations that have been guided by our members and have received consensus across the country.

-Read the first publication in this series that touches on all seven of our recommendations, as well as our latest release which dives deeper into the the first recommendation to establish a Customer Experience Demonstration Project:
+Read the first publication in this series that touches on all seven of our recommendations as well as the policy briefs that have since followed diving deeper into some of those recommendations:

 A Roadmap for Building a More Effective, Resilient, and Customer-Centered SNAP Program (March 2023)